 Criminal homicide is when a person is guilty of intentionally, knowingly, recklessly, or negligently causing someone else’s death.
 The term covers other offenses as well, including murder and manslaughter.

 Homicide can include criminal intent and killing in self-defense, a hunting accident, or a car wreck without violating the law.
-Murder can range from intentional killing or killing without premeditation.
+Murder can range from intentional killing to killing without premeditation.
 Manslaughter is killing without premeditation, voluntarily or involuntarily.

 Criminal Homicide in Pennsylvania

-Depending on a defendant’s state of mind and the crime’s circumstances, a slaying may result in the homicide being justifiable, excusable, or criminal.
+Depending on a defendant’s state of mind and the crime’s circumstances, a slaying may result in the criminal homicide being justifiable, excusable, or criminal.
 If a person’s death occurs because of another person’s actions, it is classified as a homicide.

 Charges of Criminal Homicide in Pennsylvania